 - Simple Internet – Track your usage using Toggl, yaTimer or Tick.
-Make a plan to set blocks of time for work, another block for e-mails, another for fun etc. Try working by disconnecting internet.
+Make a plan to set blocks of time for work, another block for e-mails, another for fun etc. Try working by disconnecting the Internet.
 Control the urge to visit internet by writing questions on a notepad and then process them in a single batch later.

 - Simple filing – Reduce paper junk by moving to paperless delivery.
 File it using alphabetically listed folders, file immediately.

 - Simple commitments – Over the time, we take up more commitments then we can handle.
-List all commitments including work, family, personal etc. Reduce it to short list of 4-5 most important ones.
+List all commitments including work, family, personal etc. Reduce it to a short list of 4-5 most important ones.
 Eliminate all commitments which are not on the short list of important commitments.
-Learn to say “No” to people, keep the margin between multiple appointments to avoid rush.
+Learn to say “No” to people, keep the margin between multiple appointments to avoid the rush.

 - Simple Daily Routine – Have a morning routine of 4-6 items like having coffee, taking shower, reading, exercise, deciding MITs etc. Email does not deserve to be in the morning routine.
-Similarly have an evening routine of 4-6 items.
+Similarly, have an evening routine of 4-6 items.
 Email does not deserve to go here either.
 Try to include activities which you like in these routines to avoid boredom.
 Log your progress to see how well you are doing on these.

 - Slow Down – Try to focus attention on one task at a time.
-If needed, do meditation in morning to increase attention span. focus on MITs (one a time), choose important and challenging task (neither hard nor too easy).
+If needed, do meditation in morning to increase attention span. focus on MITs (one a time), choose an important and challenging task (neither hard nor too easy).
 Eat slowly to reduce the amount food you eat, it improves digestion as well.
 Drive slowly – keep to the right, leave early.

-- Simple Health and Fitness – Form a habit of exercise, start with a simple plan and improve it overtime.
+- Simple Health and Fitness – Form a habit of exercise, start with a simple plan and improve it over time.
 Preferably, get a partner to have better discipline.
 For diet, improve gradually by eating light food slowly until you are lightly full (and not stuffed). having a blog recording such things also provides motivation.